hologramm/discretize-guides/builds/revenant/power-renegade/index.md

 - <Skill name="Chilling Isolation"/> - High damage skill with low cooldown and energy cost, also provides <Condition name="Chilled"/>.
 The second attack deals increased damage to isolated enemies.
 - <Skill name="Unrelenting Assault"/> - A two second evade that also provides <Boon name="Might"/> to yourself.
 - <Skill name="Shackling Wave"/> - High damage skill, however should be used in key moments due to the energy cost, cooldown, and application of <Condition name="Vulnerability"/>.
 - <Skill name="Death strike"/> - Shadowsteps to target, grants two hits with decent damage.
-Should be used in key moments, unless energy and timing allow it to be used for damage.
+Can be used for mobility and/or damage depending on how timing and energy allow it.

 **Staff Skills:**